fauzanabrar/bing-search/README.md

 Customizing:

 - Update the `queries` list, `startProfile/endProfile`, or `searchEngine` constants in the script to match your workflow.
-Executable paths can be changed directly from the GUI (and are remembered per browser).
+Executable paths and profile-naming templates can be changed directly from the GUI (and are remembered per browser/mode).
+Use `{n}` as the placeholder for the running profile index.
 - The GUI uses standard Tkinter themes; feel free to adjust fonts or colors for your display.

 ---